closerdao/tdf-game-guide/02_roles-and-stakeholders/visitor.md

 ## Role Description

-Visitors are individuals who stay at TDF for periods of 1 month or longer (except volunteers/events).
+Visitors are individuals who stay at TDF for a minimum of 1 month (except volunteer/event/friend bookings).
 They represent the first level of engagement with the community and have the opportunity to experience daily life, participate in activities, and learn about the community's systems and values.

+## Open-Day Programme

+TDF offers monthly open-day tours and lunch for short visits:
+- **Monthly Tours** - Guided exploration of the community and land
+- **Community Lunch** - Shared meal and conversation with community members
+- **Information Sessions** - Learn about TDF's mission and participation opportunities

 ## Responsibilities